codedeviate/dynamicconfig/README.md

 Set the split character used for *get* and *set*

+### chain(): DynamicChain
+This will create a new chainable object

+### class DynamicChain
+This is a chainable object that is connected to the config object.
+With this object you can perform logical operation and get a boolean result based on these operations.

+#### reset(): DynamicChain
+This will reset the internal chaining result.

+#### is(key, value): DynamicChain
+This will make an AND with the internal chaining result and the result if the key has the given value.

+#### isNot(key, value): DynamicChain
+This will make an AND with the internal chaining result and the result if the key has not the given value.

+#### hasKey(key): DynamicChain
+This will make an AND with the internal chaining result and if the key exist.

+#### hasNotKey(key): DynamicChain
+This will make an AND with the internal chaining result and if the key does not exist.

+#### result(): boolean
+This will return the current value of the internal chaining result

 ## Config file priority
 If a config file is added from the env variable CONFIG_FILE then this have the top priority.